lakhujanivijay/Bioinformatics-Problems-Rosalind/Fastq_quality_plot/ReadMe.md

 *About the scripts*

-plot.py : uses Biopython package for reading fastq and fetching qualities. plot_without_biopython_dependency.plot : This is the same implementation but without using Biopython package.
+..*plot.py : uses Biopython package for reading fastq and fetching qualities.
+..*plot_without_biopython_dependency.plot : This is the same implementation but without using Biopython package.